colejarczyk/doc/api/analytics.rst

 Getting number of registered customers
 --------------------------------------

-To retrieve number of registered customers in the loyalty program you will need to call the ``/api/admin/analytics/customer`` endpoint with the ``GET`` method.
+To get number of registered customers in the loyalty program you need to call the ``/api/admin/analytics/customers`` endpoint with the ``GET`` method.
+Additionally method returns number of registered customers per last intervals (day, week, month, year).

 Definition
 ^^^^^^^^^^